jahoo/jahoo.github.io/about.md

 permalink: /about/
 ---

 I'm a graduate student in [linguistics at McGill University](https://mcgill.ca/linguistics/), in the [Montreal Computational & Quantitative Linguistics Lab](http://mcqll.org/JacobHoover.About), under [Tim O'Donnell](http://people.linguistics.mcgill.ca/~timothy.odonnell/).
-I'm interested in logic, mathematical linguistics, and the generative / expressive capacity of formal systems, as well as information theory, and how underlying facts about the structure of language might be found in the output of modern AI systems.
+I'm interested in logic, mathematical linguistics, and the generative / expressive capacity of formal systems, as well as information theory, and questions of how underlying facts about the structure of language might be reflected in the output of modern AI systems.

-I'm also a ballet dancer, formerly with [Festival Ballet Providence](http://www.festivalballetprovidence.org) in RI, The [Vanemuine Theatre](https://www.vanemuine.ee/people/jacob-hoover/) in Estonia, and José Mateo Ballet Theatre in Cambridge MA.
+I'm also a ballet dancer, formerly with [Festival Ballet Providence](http://www.festivalballetprovidence.org) in RI, The [Vanemuine Theatre](https://www.vanemuine.ee/people/jacob-hoover/?lang=en) in Estonia, and José Mateo Ballet Theatre in Cambridge MA.
 <!--
   This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)
   You can find the source code for the Jekyll new theme at: